Training Energy-Based Normalizing Flow with Score-Matching Objectives: Introduction

-Motivated by the limitations of the previous studies, this paper introduces a novel approach that reinterprets flow-based models as energy-based models~\citep{LeCun2006ATO}, and leverages score-matching methods~\citep{JMLR:v6:hyvarinen05a, vincent2011connection, song2019sliced, Pang2020EfficientLO} to optimize $p(\cdot\, ;\param)$ according to the Fisher divergence~\citep{JMLR:v6:hyvarinen05a, Lyu2009InterpretationAG} between $p_\rvx(\cdot)$ and $p(\cdot\, ;\param)$.
+Motivated by the limitations of the previous studies, this paper introduces an approach that reinterprets flow-based models as energy-based models~\citep{LeCun2006ATO}, and leverages score-matching methods~\citep{JMLR:v6:hyvarinen05a, vincent2011connection, song2019sliced, Pang2020EfficientLO} to optimize $p(\cdot\, ;\param)$ according to the Fisher divergence~\citep{JMLR:v6:hyvarinen05a, Lyu2009InterpretationAG} between $p_\rvx(\cdot)$ and $p(\cdot\, ;\param)$.
 The proposed method avoids the computation of the Jacobian determinants of linear layers during training, and reduces the asymptotic computational complexity of each training iteration from $\Oof{D^3L}$ to $\Oof{D^2L}$ for an $L$-layered model.
 Our experimental results demonstrate that this approach significantly improves the training efficiency as compared to maximum likelihood training.
 In addition, we investigate a theoretical property of Fisher divergence with respect to latent variables, and propose a Match-after-Preprocessing (MaP) technique to enhance the training stability of score-matching methods.
-Finally, our comparison on the MNIST benchmark~\citep{deng2012mnist} reveals that the proposed method exhibit significant improvements in comparison to our baseline method presented in~\citep{Pang2020EfficientLO} and~\citep{Gresele2020RelativeGO} with margins of 554.2 and 282.4 in terms of negative log likelihood (NLL), respectively.
+Finally, our comparison on the MNIST dataset~\citep{deng2012mnist} reveals that the proposed method exhibit significant improvements in comparison to our baseline methods presented in~\citep{Pang2020EfficientLO} and~\citep{Gresele2020RelativeGO} in terms of negative log likelihood (NLL).